nkh/ftl/README.md

 # BUGS AND LIMITATIONS

-SIGWINCH is not handled yet
+- SIGWINCH is not handled
+- No automatic synch with file system

 # LICENSE AND COPYRIGHT